Christian1984/vfrmap-for-vr/README.md

 ## Server

-Place the contents of `vfrmap-server` file somewhere convenient (like C:\Tools\vfrmap\).
+Place the contents of `fskneeboard-server` file somewhere convenient (like C:\Tools\vfrmap\).

 ## Client

-Place the folder `christian1984-ingamepanel-vfrmapforvr` in your MSFS community folder (typically `C:\Users\[username]\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community`)
+Place the folder `christian1984-ingamepanel-fskneeboard` in your MSFS community folder (typically `C:\Users\[username]\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community`)

 # Usage

 - Start MSFS FIRST(!)
-- Start `vfrmap-for-vr.exe` AFTERWARDS(!), not before MSFS has entered the main menu
+- Start `fskneeboard.exe` AFTERWARDS(!), not before MSFS has entered the main menu
 - Open up the ingame panel once inside the sim (like you would do for ATC etc.)
 - Place conveniently in your VR space
 - Click "Center Airplane" to initially center the map on your airplane.

 ## Advanced Configuration

-If the text on the map is too large or too small for you to read, copy `vfrmap/index.html` (from the repository) to the same directory as `vfrmap-for-vr.exe` and scroll to line 161.
+If the text on the map is too large or too small for you to read, copy `vfrmap/index.html` (from the repository) to the same directory as `fskneeboard.exe` and scroll to line 161.
 Set one of the following values:

 - `let map_resolution = map_resolutions.low;`: Large text on map, low resolution
 - `let map_resolution = map_resolutions.medium;`: Medium sized text on map, medium resolution (recommended for VR usage)